Knowledge base

 To transfer a product:

-- Click here to access the product transfer management page in the Infomaniak Manager (need help?).
+- Click here in order to access the management of product transfers on the Manager Infomaniak (Need help?).

-- Review and accept the terms and conditions.
+- Get to know and accept the General conditions.

 - Copy the transfer link.